-The Board has nominated the following five persons as directors to serve until their successors have been duly elected.
+The Board has nominated the following six persons as directors to serve until the 2014 annual meeting and until their successors have been duly elected.
 Each of the nominees is currently a director of Arrowhead.
-None of the nominees is related by blood, marriage or adoption to any other nominee or any executive officer of the Company.
-The five nominees receiving the greatest numbers of votes at the meeting will be elected to the five director positions.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Board's five nominees named below.
+Except as set forth in the biographical information below, none of the nominees is related by blood, marriage or adoption to any other nominee or any executive officer of the Company.
+The six nominees receiving the greatest numbers of votes at the Annual Meeting will be elected to the six director positions.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the six nominees named below.
 If any nominee is unable or declines to serve as director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by our present Board to fill the vacancy.
-The table below sets forth with respect to each nominee for election his age and current position with Arrowhead.
+The table below sets forth, with respect to each nominee for election, his age and current position with Arrowhead.